 Top Things to Do With Your Kids in MankatoVisit Mankato

 Make Greater Mankato your next family destination.
-Located an hour and a half from Minneapolis, Mankato offers a quick vacation getaway for nature and sports enthusiasts.
+Located 75 minutes from Minneapolis, Mankato offers a quick vacation getaway for nature and sports enthusiasts.
 Come explore its parks, bike trails and festivals.
 You’ll find child-friendly museums, a petting zoo and entertainment venues for kids of all ages.
 Mark your calendar and start planning: Here are the top things to do with your kids in Mankato, Minn.

 Children’s Museum of Southern Minnesota

-Show your kids what it’s like to be in your shoes at the Children’s Museum of Southern Minnesota.
+Show your kids what it’s like to be in your shoes at the Children’s Museum of Southern Minnesota (360° virtual tour) .
 In an environment made for the imagination, they can pretend to be conductors, farmers and builders, interacting with life-like objects and settings.
 An indoor tree fort spans 17 feet wide, making it a paradise for kids to climb, swing, crawl and stretch through the maze.

 For the very young, the museum has a designated Infant/Toddler Play Porch designed after a Betsy-Tacy story setting (written by local children’s book author, Maud Hart Lovelace), loaded with toddler-friendly toys.
 And for children of all ages, the museum’s farmyard offers a host of friendly livestock, including miniature horses, cows, sheep and baby chicks.

-Take to the great outdoors at Sibley Park, perfect for both adults and children, and listed as one of Minnesota’s top 9 coolest playgrounds by NewsCastic.
+Take to the great outdoors at Sibley Park (360° virtual tour) , perfect for both adults and children, and listed as one of Minnesota’s top 9 coolest playgrounds by NewsCastic.
 While admiring the landscape with gorgeous gardens along its trails, don’t forget to stop at the park’s farm-themed playground, with its bright red barnyard-shaped slide, immobile green tractor and life-sized statues of livestock.
 Adjacent to the playground is a live petting zoo where families can meet goats, cows, pigs, chickens and more.
-During the colder season, come see the month-long Kiwanis Holiday Lights, where one million LED lights are on display.
+During the colder season, come see the month-long Kiwanis Holiday Lights, where more than one million LED lights are on display.
 Families are encouraged to bring their sleds to ride the snowy hills or skate on the outdoor rink.

 WOW!
 Zone Family Entertainment Center

 The games are on at WOW!
 Zone Family Entertainment Center.
-Start with a family bowling match and enjoy weekday specials like $3 bowling or $9.95 unlimited bowling.
+Start with a family bowling match and enjoy weekday specials like $3 bowling or $10.99 unlimited bowling, laser tag, and mini golf.
 The alleys, lit up with black lights and sound effects, give families a one-of-a-kind psychedelic experience as they knock down pins with neon bowling balls.
 Other adventures include black light laser tag, miniature golf and an arcade room (considered the largest of its kind in the area) with more than 40 games from classic pinball machines and Skee-ball to newer features.
 Come hungry: There’s plenty of kid-friendly meals like pizza and hamburgers for everyone.

 CityArt Walking Sculpture Tour